What Is a Protagonist?

-Definition of a Protagonist in Literature, With Examples
+Definition & Examples of a Protagonist

 Characters in a story have many roles and purposes, all of them dictated by the writer's intent and style.
-The protagonist is the main character in a story, novel, drama, or other literary work.
-He or she is usually a character that the reader or audience empathizes with, or at least cheers for, whether it's rooting for that person's success or demise.
+The protagonist helps move the story along and is usually a character that readers or audiences empathize with, or at least cheer for—whether they're rooting for their success or demise.

 However, one also could make the argument that two other characters in the "Star Wars" universe could be considered protagonists: Princess Leia and Han Solo.
 After all, if not for Leia sending a coded message to Obi-Wan Kenobi, Luke would likely have remained a farmer on Tattooine.
 And if not for Han Solo's ship the Millennium Falcon, Luke and Obi-Wan would not have gotten very far.